mickelson/attract/Layouts.md

      behaviour as if set to "[Title]").
 Default is an empty value.
    * `shader` - Get/set the GLSL shader for this listbox.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
    * `zorder` - Get/set the Listbox's order in the applicable draw list.
-When objects overlap, the one with the higher zorder will be drawn on top.
+Objects with a lower zorder are drawn first, so that when objects overlap, the one with the higher zorder is drawn on top.
+Default value is 0.

 Member Functions: